Policy

 Water

-Bonita’s waterways must be protected as much as possible and flooding must be prevented.
-New developments are required to contain only 15 inches of rain over 3 days to meet city standards.
-That rule is over 40 years old.
-Hurricane Ian dropped 20 inches of rain in just a few hours.
-Homes in District 5 have historically experienced flooding, and the new development east of 75, more water will flow into the Imperial River each time it rains.
-With storm surge coming up the river and rainwater coming down river, homes will flood again and again unless new policy is enacted.
+Newly developed land is required to contain only 15 inches of rain over a 3 day period to meet city standards.
+Hurricane Ian dropped 2 inches of rain in just a few hours.
+This policy is over 40 years old and does not meet modern needs.
+Homes in District 5 historically experience flooding, and with the new development East of I75, more water will flow into the Imperial River each time it rains.
+With storm surge coming up the river and rainwater coming down the river, homes will experience flooding more frequently unless new policy is enacted.

 Quality of Life